Cookie Policy

 2In fluid dynamics, a stagnation point is a point in a flow field where the local velocity of the fluid is zero.

-4The interplanetary magnetic eld pressure and thermal pressure can be neglected.
+4The interplanetary magnetic field pressure and thermal pressure can be neglected.
 In fact, their intensities were estimated to be on average two orders of magnitude smaller than the ram pressure from on-site spacecraft measurements (NASA-OMNIweb, 2018)

-5The magnetic fi eld after TS increases by about a factor 2 (e.g. see Burlaga et al., 2008).
+5The magnetic field after TS increases by about a factor 2 (e.g. see Burlaga et al., 2008).
 However, the magnetic pressure is still negligible.

 6For the SW propagation, the plane is perpendicular to the radial direction.